akshayshivatare1010/DataEase_Assigment/README.txt

 I Strongly Suggest to Open Python Files on Jupyter Notebook or Zepplin notebook Must me compatible with pyspark

-make sure you have instaled required packages on System Question 1 to Question 5 (.py files)can run individually on pyspark to automatic just run the EXECUTE named Shell Script (Check amd modify Permissions if not able to run command is chmod ugo+rwx <Filename>)
+Make sure you have instaled required packages on System Question 1 to Question 5 (.py files)can run individually on pyspark To automatic just run the EXECUTE named Shell Script (Check amd modify Permissions if not able to run command is chmod ugo+rwx <Filename>)

-Note:For the Reference Jupyter notebook Snaps(Screenshot) are provided
+Note:For the Reference Jupyter notebook Snaps(Screenshot) are provided in Snaps.PDF File.